Hhochszt/94870-Portfolio/Project.md

 I agreed with most of the points, and plan to implement those ideas.
 Due to the incredibly complex history related to US immigration during world war two, I am nervous to bite off more than I can chew by bringing it up, though I imagine it might have some fascinating data, so I will consider including a short section, especially if the demographics information does not yield good and relevant discussion.

 ### Redesigned Wireframe
-Incorporating the feedback I updated the wireframe and arrived at the following intermediate outline
+Incorporating the feedback I updated the wireframe and arrived at the following [updated wireframe](Wireframe updated.pdf)